tomatospy/tomatospy.github.io/writings.md

 ##### [Cambridge Analytica, Facebook and Russian election interference](https://www.aspistrategist.org.au/cambridge-analytica-facebook-russian-election-interference/)

 I [examined](https://www.aspistrategist.org.au/cambridge-analytica-facebook-russian-election-interference/) Russian interference into the 2016 US Presidential election given the fallout from Cambridge Analytica.
-Many of the techniques that the Russians would have been legal if they were US citizens.
+Many of the techniques that the Russians used would have been legal if they were US citizens.

 -*23 March 2018*